Achievable logoAchievable logo

 Greatest common factor (GCF)

-The greatest common factor is the largest number that is divisible into all numbers being compared.
-In simpler terms, we find the greatest common factor by listing out all the factors of each number involved and indicating the largest one in common.
+The greatest common factor is the largest number that divides evenly into all the numbers you’re comparing.
+One way to find it is to list the factors of each number and then choose the largest factor they share.

 List of factors